Isola, FR: 02/04/18

 And a close-up of the itinerary with Nice Airport as the gateway and my five stops:

-After a quick change of planes in Zurich, I arrived in Nice at 10 am.
+After a very brief (that's putting it nicely) change of planes in Zurich, I arrived in Nice at 10 am.
 Just walking through the airport, which is directly on the Mediterranean and decorated with plants from the region, was an odd feeling -- kinda like arriving in southern Florida for a ski trip.
 I got my car and headed north on Autoroute 8, the Route de Grenoble:

 Within 15 minutes, it becomes a narrow two-lane road that zigzags through canyons and small villages: